Vision-Language Memory for Spatial Reasoning: Implementation Details

-Our VLM$^2$ is a spatial reasoning model capable of solving multiple spatial tasks.
-To achieve this capability, we construct a meticulously curated mixed dataset that combines spatial reasoning, spatial-temporal reasoning, and 3D scene understanding question-answering (QA) pairs. \paragraph{Spatial Reasoning QA.} We first include spatial reasoning datasets from VLM-3R~\cite{fan2025vlm3r}, which focus on visual-spatial intelligence from egocentric videos.
-These QA pairs cover object count, absolute distance, object size, room size, relative distance, relative direction, and appearance order. \paragraph{Spatial-Temporal Reasoning QA.} To advance spatial-temporal reasoning in 3D environments, we further incorporate the spatial-temporal QA pairs from VLM-3R~\cite{fan2025vlm3r}.
-These questions interrogate camera dynamics, object states, and complex camera-object interactions over time, encompassing camera displacement, camera-object absolute distance, camera-object relative distance, object-object relative position, and camera movement direction. \paragraph{3D Scene Understanding QA.} We also include 3D scene understanding datasets from ScanQA~\cite{azuma2022scanqa} and SQA3D~\cite{ma2022sqa3d}.
+\textbf{3D Scene Understanding QA.} We also include 3D scene understanding datasets from ScanQA~\cite{azuma2022scanqa} and SQA3D~\cite{ma2022sqa3d}.
 ScanQA provides 23K QA pairs about object alignment, directions, and object localization.
 SQA3D contributes approximately 79K situated QA pairs, where an agent in a 3D scene needs to infer and localize its situation (position, orientation, \textit{etc}.) from textual descriptions, and then answer questions that require strong situated spatial reasoning.
-Together, these datasets enable VLM$^2$ to learn both video-based spatial reasoning and 3D scene understanding.
+Together, these datasets enable VLM$^2$ to effectively learn both video-based spatial reasoning and 3D scene understanding capabilities.